clearlinux/clear-linux-documentation/source/network_boot.rst

   pxe_subnet_mask_ip=255.255.255.0
   pxe_subnet_bitmask=24

 Step 2
 ------

 Add the ``pxe-server`` bundle to your system.
 This has all of the software needed run a PXE server.

 .. code-block:: console

    swupd bundle-add pxe-server

 Step 3
 ------

-Download the latest network-bootable release of the Clear Linux* Project for Intel® Architecture and create an iPXE boot script.
-The iPXE boot script tells the PXE client which files to use for network booting the latest release.
+Create an iPXE hosting directory, download the latest network-bootable release of the Clear Linux* Project for Intel® Architecture, and extract the files.
+Ensure that the initial ramdisk file is named ``initrd`` and the kernel file is named ``linux``, which is a symbolic link to the actual kernel file.

 .. code-block:: console